BlakeBarrett/Mosada/docs/FAQs.md

 This is a submission for the [SAAI](https://saai.devpost.com) (Super Artistic Artificial Intelligence) hackathon.

 ## Is this free?
-No, the artist is paying for the OpenAI credits it out of his own pocket.
+No, OpenAI's GPT-3 model is not free; each requests costs actual money which the artist is paying for out of his own pocket.

-Donations can be sent to:
+To Support the project: donations can be sent to:

 |  |  |
 | --- | --- |